Mao Zedong: Base in Jinggangshan: 1927–1928

 In spring 1928, the Central Committee ordered Mao's troops to southern Hunan, hoping to spark peasant uprisings.
-Mao was skeptical, but complied.
+Mao was sceptical, but complied.
 They reached Hunan, where they were attacked by the KMT and fled after heavy losses.
 Meanwhile, KMT troops had invaded Jinggangshan, leaving them without a base.
 Wandering the countryside, Mao's forces came across a CCP regiment led by General Zhu De and Lin Biao; they united, and attempted to retake Jinggangshan.
 They were initially successful, but the KMT counter-attacked, and pushed the CCP back; over the next few weeks, they fought an entrenched guerrilla war in the mountains.
 The Central Committee again ordered Mao to march to south Hunan, but he refused, and remained at his base.
 Contrastingly, Zhu complied, and led his armies away.
 Mao's troops fended the KMT off for 25 days while he left the camp at night to find reinforcements.
 He reunited with the decimated Zhu's army, and together they returned to Jinggangshan and retook the base.
 There they were joined by a defecting KMT regiment and Peng Dehuai's Fifth Red Army.
 In the mountainous area they were unable to grow enough crops to feed everyone, leading to food shortages throughout the winter.

-In 1928, Mao met and married He Zizhen, an 18-year-old revolutionary who would bear him six children.
+In 1928, Mao met and married He Zizhen, an 18-year-old revolutionary with whom he would go on to have six children.